Kernel minidump and trust zone upgrade

 Kernel core dump type : Mini dump

-To view the mini-dump configuration on the AP, use the following command:
+To view the mini-dump configuration on the AP, use this command:

 AP# show boot